 Consistency is Key!

 Yoga is a journey.
 As you grow from beginner to expert, you’ll look back and see how much you have improved.
-The physical benefits of yoga include gaining flexibility, improving posture, and building muscle strength, among many others.
+The physical benefits include gaining flexibility, improving posture, and building muscle strength, among many others.
 And while the physical benefits are great for your body, yoga includes major mental benefits too.
-Yoga is known to help relieve stress and anxiety, two unsettling feelings that many people face daily.
+It’s known to help relieve stress and anxiety, two unsettling feelings that many people face daily.
 Incorporating yoga can help combat these conditions.